An Efficient Algorithm for Vertex Enumeration of Arrangement: Notations and Definitions

+{In fact, the pivot $(r,s)$ on a dictionary is moving $x_s$ to the left hand side and $x_r$ to the right hand side in $\x_B = \bar{A}\x_N$.
+This equation is to update the coefficient matrix and then rearrange the variables in a new basis and co-basis in lexicographic order to create a new dictionary. }

-\begin{definition}[Valid reverse pivoting] Let $D$ be an arbitrary dictionary, a reverse pivot $(s,r)$ on $D$ will return a new dictionary $\tilde{D}$.
-It is a valid reverse about the rule $\mathcal{R}$ if applying $\mathcal{R}$ on $\tilde{D}$ fixed at $(s,r)$ instead of other entries. \end{definition}
+\begin{definition}[Valid Reverse Pivot] {Let $D$ be a dictionary obtained by a pivot $(r,s)$ on another dictionary $\tilde{D}$.
+Then the pivot $(s,r)$ on $D$ is called a valid reverse pivot.
+In particular, if the pivot $(r,s)$ on the dictionary $\tilde{D}$ is a $\mathcal{R}$ pivot, the pivot $(s,r)$ on $D$ is called a valid reverse $\mathcal{R}$ pivot.} \end{definition}

-\begin{definition}[Lexicographically minimum basis \cite{avis1991pivoting}] Let $B_1,B_2,\cdots,B_n$ be basis for all dictionaries associated with the same vertex.
-The basis attaining the minimum lexicographic order among $B_1,B_2,\cdots,B_n$ is called the lexicographically minimum basis.
-Verifying the lexicographically minimum basis and only computing the vertex using this dictionary can avoid producing the same vertex more than once. \end{definition}

-It is important to note that for a non-degenerate vertex associated with only one dictionary, this dictionary (non-degenerate dictionary) is always lexicographically minimum.
-Testing if the basis of a degenerate dictionary is lexicographically minimum is called the lex-min test.
-Let $B$ be a basis for a dictionary $\x_B=\bar{A}\x_N$. $B$ is not lexicographically minimum if and only if there exists $r\in B_{\neq f}$ and $r\in N_{\neq g}$ such that $r>s, \bar{a}_{rg}=0$ and $\bar{a}_{rs}\neq0$ \cite{avis1991pivoting}.

-The lex-min test can avoid outputting a vertex more than once: First, given a dictionary $\x_B=\bar{A}\x_N$, let $B_1=\{i\in B_{\neq f}~|~\bar{a}_{ig}=0\}$, which selects the indices whose associated constant columns are zero.
-Then, $x_i=0$ for $i\in B_1$, which means that all the $i$-th hyperplanes, $i\in B_1\cup N$, pass through the same vertex.
-Consequently, the $i$-th hyperplanes, $i\notin B_1, i\in B$ will never pass through this vertex.
-Thus, checking rows covered by $B_1$ is sufficient to analyze, without the need for really solving the dictionary.
-If a dictionary $D$ is not lex-min (e.g. LHS of Figure \ref{fig:lex-min test}), then there will always exist another dictionary $\tilde{D}$ in the entire arrangement (e.g. RHS of Figure \ref{fig:lex-min test}), where the lexicographical order of $\tilde{B}$ is smaller than $B$.
-Since the lexicographically smallest dictionary is unique at each vertex, we can ensure that each vertex is counted only once, thereby saving the computational overhead.

-\begin{definition}[The Criss-Cross rule] Let $\x_B=\bar{A}\x_N$ be a dictionary with an objective function.
-The Criss-Cross rule \cite{terlaky1985convergent, terlaky1987finite, wang1985finite} is as follows: 1) $i \neq f, g$ is the smallest index such that $x_i$ is primal or dual infeasible.
-2) If $i \in B_{\neq f}$, let $r = i$ and $s$ be the minimum index such that $\bar{a}_{rs}> 0$; otherwise, let $s = i$ and let $r$ be the minimum index such that $\bar{a}_{rs}< 0$.
-3) Pivot $(r,s)$ and update the dictionary. \end{definition}